rickosborne/cascades/md/18-2-8-daybreak.md

 "Are you sure?"
 His eyes flicked to the front, as if trying to remind me that I could go check.

+_That's interesting._
+Is he trying to get rid of me?
+Does he know something?

 I widened my smile and tilted my head.

 "Yes, sir."